Erinn E. Knyt

 (On sabbatical, Fall 2018)

-Erinn Knyt received her BA in Music History and Piano Performance with highest honors from the University of California, Davis in 2003 and an MM in Music and PhD in Music and Humanities from Stanford University.
+Erinn Knyt is associate professor of music history at the University of Massachusetts Amherst.
+She received her B.A. in Music (Music History and Piano Performance) with highest honors from the University of California, Davis in 2003, an M.M. in Music from Stanford University in 2007, and Ph.D. in Music and Humanities from Stanford University in 2010.